papanucita/papanucita.github.io/_posts/blog/16-11-15-virtual-tarot.markdown

 ### **Site Interface and Navegation:**

 *	When the web page loads, the user is prompted to pick one of three buttons.
-Each button represents a diffrent Spread.
+Each button represents a different Spread.

 *	When the user selects one of the buttons, then s(he) is prompted to shuffle the cards or return to the previous prompt.

 *	If the user chooses to shuffle the cards, then s(he) will be prompted to select a certain number of cards or given the option to start all over.

-*	When the user starts selecting cards, a card counter appears and the selected card dessapears from the page.
+*	When the user starts selecting cards, a card counter appears and the selected card disapears from the page.

-*	Once the counter reaches the expected ammount of selected card, all cards dessapear and the selected cards reappear on the screen.
+*	Once the counter reaches the expected amount of selected card, all cards disapear and the selected cards reappear on the screen.

 *	The user is now prompted to reveal cards or start all over.